-ERM Certification and Verification Services, Inc. (ERM CVS) provided limited third-party assurance on data related to climate and energy, water, waste, social and safety (bolded data points).
-Environmental indicators include impacts from 100% of Biogen operations including owned and leased facilities.
-The financial indicators include the company's consolidated financial statements.
-Social indicators include Full-Time Employees unless otherwise noted.
+ERM Certification and Verification Services, Inc. (ERM CVS) provided limited third-party assurance on data related to climate and energy, water, waste and safety (bolded data points).
 See the ERM CVS Assurance Statement for full details of the assurance scope, assurance standards used, work undertaken and conclusions.

-To see Biogen’s other disclosures:
+See Biogen’s other disclosures:

 SASB Index